Skip to contents

 • The two paths should be on the same line, i.e., not separated by a newline.

-• Although the scroll bar in Git Bash seems to indicate the end of the file is reached (and scrolling with the mouse does not work) after opening a file, usually a colon (:) will be displayed left to the cursor to indicate that only part of the file is shown.
+• Although the scroll bar in Git Bash seems to indicate the end of the file is reached (and scrolling with the mouse does not work), usually a colon (:) will be displayed left to the cursor to indicate that only part of the file is shown.
 Use the down arrow key to see the whole file until the end of the file is reached, which is indicated by (END).

 • The location of a change is indicated at the top of a changed chunk.
 E.g., -13,5 +14,9 indicates a deletion at character five of line thirteen and an insertion at character nine of line fourteen.